Split174/ingress-autoswagger/README.md

 ## Development & Build

 1. The tool written in simple Go language, so one that you need is to have installed Go.
-1. Install dependencies `go get -u github.com/gobuffalo/packr/packr`
+1. Install dependencies `go get github.com/robfig/cron/v3`
-1. Build with packr (syntax the same with typical 'go build' command) `packr build .`
+1. Build application `go build`

 ## Maintainers